QUESTIONS TO PONDER

 How much money will they owe when the loan has to be repaid?
 Your parents will owe the total amount borrowed (up to the value of the home), accrued mortgage insurance premiums, accumulated interest, servicing fees, and any other costs and fees financed through the loan amount.

 What happens to my mom and dad’s house if they move into a senior care facility?
-A reverse mortgage becomes due and payable when the last borrower moves out of his or her home permanently.
+A HECM becomes due and payable when the last borrower moves out of his or her home permanently.
 For instance, moving into a senior care facility, selling the home, passing away or moving in with the children.

 Is there any information that provides what all of the fees will be?
 The lender is required to provide your parents with the Total Annual Loan Cost, or “TALC” disclosure, which is required by the Federal Reserve Board.
-The TALC displays the total transaction costs over the projected life of the loan, which will allow your parents to see all costs related to the reverse mortgage.
+The TALC displays the total transaction costs over the projected life of the loan, which will allow your parents to see all costs related to the HECM.